Our Conditions of Carriage

 15.5 When does Air New Zealand issue a credit instead of a refund?

-Sometimes the cancellation, failure or misconnection is because of circumstances beyond our control.
-In these cases, you may be entitled to a travel credit instead of a refund, which will be valid for 12 months from the date your Ticket was originally issued.
-This credit will be for the value of the non-refundable part of your Ticket.
+Sometimes the cancellation, delay, failure or misconnection is because of circumstances beyond our control.
+For example, the following circumstances may be beyond our control: a weather event or conditions, public health event (including epidemic / pandemic), airport or facility closures, air traffic control event, medical emergencies, strike, terrorist act, governmental, regional or local authority restrictions, change in law.
+In these cases, you may be entitled to a travel credit instead of a refund, which will be valid for 12 months from the date your Ticket was originally issued (or in certain circumstances an extension may be separately agreed with us).
+This credit will be for the value of the unused non-refundable part of your Ticket.

 We may deduct a reasonable service fee from the credit amount to cover our administration costs.